 "Not by Might Nor by Power, But by My Spirit," Says the Lord Almighty

 - Summary: The Bible says that “the wisdom of this world is foolishness with God” (1 Corinthians 3:19).
 There is no amount of human intellect or skills sufficient to accomplish the work of God effectively.
-It is not by our might, power, or abilities, but by the Spirit of God, that we will live fruitful lives in the Lord’s service on this earth.
+It is not by might nor by power or abilities of our own, but by the Spirit of God, that we will live fruitful lives in the Lord’s service on this earth.

 Zechariah 4:6 So he said to me, “This is the word of the Lord to Zerubbabel: ‘Not by might nor by power, but by my Spirit,’ says the Lord Almighty.

-- • Human might or power is not sufficient to accomplish the work of God on earth.
+- • Human might, power, and strength are not sufficient to accomplish the work of God on earth.
 It takes the presence, enablement, and power of the Holy Spirit in our lives to fulfill “thy will be done on earth.”

-- • The One who stimulates all personal and national revival, as well as all effective ministry, is the Spirit of God, the third Person of the holy trinity.
+- • The One who stimulates all national and personal revival, as well as all effective ministry, is the Spirit of God, the third Person of the holy trinity.
 As Jesus anticipated His own return to heaven, He told His disciples that it was good for them that He go, because from heaven He would send the Holy Spirit to be with them and in them always (John 14:16-17; 16:7).

 - • The Scriptures show the Holy Spirit at work to make every aspect of our lives effective in God’s service.
 Let’s see some illustrations.